Seagate/cloudfuse/README.md

 ## Config
 COMING SOON!
-Open the Cloudfuse GUI provided in the installation package
+Open the Cloudfuse GUI provided in the installation package.

 For now, run the GUI from source, please refer to the [running the GUI from source](https://github.com/Seagate/cloudfuse/wiki/Running-the-GUI-from-source) to configure the Config file.